priyald17/priyald17.github.io/index.md

 <a href="https://www.cs.cmu.edu/" target="_blank">Computer Science</a>
 and
 <a href="https://www.cmu.edu/epp/" target="_blank">Public Policy</a>
-at Carnegie Mellon University co-advised by
+at Carnegie Mellon University, co-advised by
 <a href="http://zicokolter.com/" target="_blank">Zico Kolter</a>
 and
 <a href="http://www.inesazevedo.org/" target="_blank">In&#234;s Azevedo</a>.
-My research lies at the intersection of machine learning and electric power systems, using algorithmic and policy analytic approaches to promote efficient and low-emission operation of the energy grid.
+My work lies at the intersection of machine learning, electric power systems, and climate change mitigation.
+Specifically, I am interested in creating novel machine learning techniques that incorporate domain knowledge (such as power system physics) to reduce greenhouse gas emissions from the electricity sector.
 I am funded through the U.S. Department of Energy's
 <a href="https://www.krellinst.org/csgf/" target="_blank">Computational Science Graduate Fellowship</a>
 and was previously an NSF Graduate Research Fellow.
-I am also a Co-Chair of <a href="https://www.climatechange.ai/" target="_blank">Climate Change AI</a> and a lead organizer of the Computational Sustainability Network's <a href="https://www.compsust.net/cogs.php" target="_blank">CompSust Open Graduate Seminar (COGS)</a>.
+I am also a co-chair of <a href="https://www.climatechange.ai/" target="_blank">Climate Change AI</a> and a lead organizer of the Computational Sustainability Network's <a href="https://www.compsust.net/cogs.php" target="_blank">CompSust Open Graduate Seminar (COGS)</a>.

 Before CMU, I was a
 <a href="https://watson.foundation/" target="_blank">Thomas J. Watson Fellow</a>